Shelly (model)

 Shelly (stylized as SHELLY, born 11 May 1984, in Yokohama, Kanagawa Prefecture) is a Japanese model, tarento, and television presenter.
 She has American citizenship.
 She is represented by Stardust Promotion.

 Politics

-In 2015, in a rare display of political expression from a Japanese celebrity, Shelly expressed support for SEALDs, a student activist group which was protesting Shinzo Abe backed legislation that expanded the kinds of armed conflict that the nation could participate in.
+In 2015, in a rare display of political expression from a Japanese celebrity, Shelly expressed support for SEALDs, a student activist group which was protesting Shinzo Abe backed the Legislation for Peace and Security that expanded the kinds of armed conflict that the nation could participate in.